Start9Labs/documentation/site/source/support/index.rst

   :class: large-4
   :anchor: View

-  All you need to be an owner/operator of your own self-hosted software
+  All you need to be the owner/operator of your own self-hosted software

 .. topic-box::
   :title: FAQ